dart-lang/site-www/src/tools/pub/custom-package-repositories.md

 2. Tight control of dependencies in enterprise environments.
 3. Secure environments without public internet access.

-It is also common to use [git-dependencies](/tools/pub/dependencies#git-packages) for hosting private packages, however, the `dart pub` tool doesn't support resolving versions against a git repository; it just fetches a specific revision of the git repository.
+It's also common to use [git-dependencies](/tools/pub/dependencies#git-packages) for hosting private packages, however, the `dart pub` tool doesn't support resolving versions against a git repository; it just fetches a specific revision of the git repository.
-Therefore, when many people are collaborating it is often preferable to use a private package repository.
+Therefore, when many people are collaborating it's often preferable to use a private package repository.

 ## Authenticating with a custom package repository {#token-authentication}